uschpc/webportal-netlify-gatsby/src/user-guides/discoveryguides/running-jobs.md

 ### What is a job scheduler?

-Discovery is a shared system.
+The Discovery computing cluster is a shared system.
 To ensure fair access, we use a **job scheduler** to manage all requests for resources.
 The Slurm (Simple Linux Utility for Resource Management) job scheduler is an open-source job scheduler that allocates compute resources on clusters for queued, user-defined jobs.

 ### Batch jobs